joaquinrz/botify-lite/README.md

 2. Complete the Azure deployment form with your preferred settings.
 3. After the deployment completes, check the outputs section of the deployment for:
    - `openAIServiceEndpoint`: The endpoint URL for your Azure OpenAI service
-   - `contentSafetyServiceEndpoint`: The endpoint URL for your Azure Content Safety service
    - `contentSafetyServiceName`: The name of your Azure Content Safety service

-### 2. Get Your API Key
+### 2. Get Your API Keys

 1. Navigate to your newly deployed Azure OpenAI resource in the Azure portal
 2. Go to "Keys and Endpoint" in the left menu
 3. Copy one of the available keys (either KEY 1 or KEY 2)
+4. Repeat the process for the Content Safety service if you plan to use content moderation

 ### 3. Configure Environment Variables